COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 It is recognised that both people receiving support and those providing support may be anxious at this time.
 Care workers may themselves require more support than usual and this could result in a more pressured environment.
 If you are a paid care worker and you notice signs that anyone – you, a colleague, a carer, or the person with learning disabilities themselves – is not coping, do not ignore it.
 Talk to your manager about your concerns and seek support.

-People with learning disabilities living in group settings are among the most vulnerable to abuse, and may now be being supported by people who are new to the role, or the individual.
-People living alone, now isolated to a greater extent than usual, may be a particular target for those that wish to exploit them, such as scammers and fraudsters.
+People with learning disabilities living in group settings are among the most vulnerable to abuse, and may sometimes be supported by people who are new to the role, or the individual, particularly if care staff need to isolate.
+People living alone, who may still be isolated from others, may be a particular target for those that wish to exploit them, such as scammers and fraudsters.

 As a frontline worker you are the eyes and ears that may first pick up any signs of abuse.
 Here is a checklist of things you can do: